GreeshmaRahool/RomanNumberConverter/README.md

 # Arabic - Roman Converter

 The project demonstrates arabic-roman converters.

+The Romans wrote numbers using letters - I, V, X, L, C, D, M.

+ 1  => I

+ 10  => X

+ 7  => VII

-There is no need to be able to convert numbers larger than about 3000. consider the example of 1989.
+There is no need to convert numbers larger than 3000.

+ Consider the example of 1989.

 In Roman numerals 1989 is MCMLXXXIX: